DiceNameIsMy/HexOceanTask/README.md

 ## Run project locally

-Copy .env-sample file as .env in the same directory
+1. Copy .env-sample file as .env in the same directory

     cp compose/local/.env-sample compose/local/.env

+Optionally configure AWS S3 buckets in copied .env file

-Build and run image via docker-compose:
+2. Build and run image via docker-compose:

     pipenv run compose --build

+If you've set USE_AWS_S3_FOR_STATICFILES=True also run `docker-compose exec api ./src/manage.py collecstatic`.
+It might take 1-2 minutes to upload all staticfiles to S3 bucket

 (There is an issue when api might start faster than db and raise an error becouse it couldn't connect to it.
 In this case just Ctrl+C and rerun the command)

-Open http://localhost:8000/docs/swagger/ for an API overview
+3. Open http://localhost:8000/docs/swagger/ for an API overview

 ## Setup for development